muggy8/improbable/from-me-to-me/dPRPjiiM.md

 "I...
 I don't know" I whispered in tears.

 "Then what about this person?"
-Phanna continued but this time, their fingers pointed towards themself.
+Phanna continued but this time, their fingers pointed towards himself.

 Seeing this gesture, my tears spilled out like a waterfall.